infobip/infobip-spring-data-querydsl/README.md

 Current implementation of Annotation Processor uses pascal casing based naming strategy for table and column names.
 If this behavior needs to be changed a custom annotation processor should be created:
-1. create new Maven module (or Maven project if you want to reuse it across multiple projects)
+1. create a new Maven module (or a Maven project if you want to reuse across multiple projects)
 1. add dependency to `infobip-spring-data-jdbc-annotation-processor-common`
 1. create implementation of `com.querydsl.sql.codegen.NamingStrategy`
 1. create annotation processor that extends the base one: